italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+getLinkedColumns"></a>

 ### getLinkedColumns() ⇒ <code>String</code>
 Return the linked columns.
-These are the columns which will be updated into the Form's target dataSource.
+These are the columns that will be updated into the Form's target dataSource.

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+getMode"></a>